ddnexus/pagy/docs/resources/stylesheets.md

 !!!warning

-You don't need any stylesheets if you use nav tag with `:bootstrap` or `:bulma` styles.
+You don't need any stylesheets if you use the pagy `:bootstrap` or `:bulma` helpers and styles.
 !!!

 ### Pagy Wand